CTET Mathematics pedagogy: what it tests and how to score it

 Pedagogy questions are application-driven.
 A typical item describes a teacher's method, a child's response, or a classroom activity, and asks which approach is sound or what a particular error indicates.
 There is rarely a computation to perform; the skill being tested is your judgement about how maths should be taught and assessed.

 This is exactly why the pedagogy half is scoreable even if your own maths is rusty.
-The right answers cluster around a small, consistent set of values, understanding over memorisation, diagnosis over penalty, concrete before abstract, so once you internalise that value system, most questions resolve quickly.
+The right answers cluster around a small, consistent set of values: understanding over memorisation, diagnosis over penalty, concrete before abstract.
+Once you internalise that value system, most questions resolve quickly.
+Scenario practice at the level you are attempting builds that instinct fastest: the CTET Paper 1 course drills primary maths items and the CTET Paper 2 course the upper-primary elective.

 Your next step